-Figure 22.
+Figure 20.
 'Output' Worksheet

-- 1. Select two strategies for comparison to display the drop-down list of the six saved strategies and the current strategy.
-Conditional formatting is applied to highlight when strategies are using different 'Systems'.
-Pink highlighting with red, italicized font (not shown above) will appear when the user compares the same strategy. - 2.
-A 10 year comparison of the seedbank (000's palmer amaranth seeds/250 sqft) is shown for each of the two strategies selected for comparison. - 3.
-A 10 year comparison of the yield potential as a percent of the default yield is shown for each of the two strategies selected for comparison. - 4.
-A 10 year comparison of the net returns (dollars (\$)/acre) is shown for each of the two strategies selected for comparison. - 5.
-The resistance risk is shown for each of the two strategies selected for comparison. - 6.
-The net present value (NPV) (\$/acre) is shown for each of the two strategies selected for comparison. - 7.
-Left-click the 'Print' button to print the area currently displayed on the screen. - 8.
-Left-click the '?' button for help. - 9.
-Navigate back to the 'Strategy' worksheet by left-clicking the 'Back' arrow located at the top, left corner of the 'Output' worksheet.
+- 1. Select two strategies for comparison.
+Conditional formatting highlights strategies using different 'Systems'.
+Pink highlighting with red, italicized font (not shown) appears when the same strategy is compared. - 2.
+A 10-year comparison of the seedbank (000's seeds/250 sqft) is shown for each of the two strategies selection. - 3.
+A 10-year comparison of the yield potential as a percent of the default yield is shown for each of the two strategies selected. - 4.
+A 10-year comparison of the cash net returns (dollars \$/acre) is shown for each of the two strategies selected.
+Returns are to equipment, owned land resources, and management as equipment ownership charges and land charges are not included - 5.
+The resistance risk is shown for each of the two strategies selected.
+Click the 'Risk Assessment' button for more information. - 6.
+The amortized 10-year net cashflows (NPV) (\$/acre) is shown for each of the two strategies selected to provide a comparison of relative profitability across strategies. - 7.
+Click the 'Print' button to print the area currently displayed on the screen. - 8.
+Click the '?' button for help. - 9.
+Navigate back to the 'Strategy' worksheet by clicking the 'Back' arrow.